IngrediCheck/IngrediCheck-Backend/supabase/tests/README.md

    - Press Enter when done

 3. **Test case saved** as `testcases/your-test-case-name.json`
+4. Move the generated file into `testcases/Replay/` and commit it with a descriptive name.

 ## 2. How to Run Test Cases Against Local Supabase